WHAT IS MR ENTEROGRAPHY?

-Your healthcare provider has recommended you for MR Enterography (MRE), which is a special type of magnetic resonance imaging (MRI), performed with a contrast material to produce detailed images of the small intestine.
-Our team of sub-specialized physicians in Boise utilizes MR Enterography to identify, locate and characterize various disease processes and conditions such as:
+MR Enterography (MRE) is a specialized type of magnetic resonance imaging (MRI) that creates detailed, cross-sectional images of the small intestine.
+Our team of sub-specialized radiologists utilizes MR Enterography to identify, locate and characterize various disease processes and conditions such as:

-- The presence and severity of (including possible complications) Crohn’s disease and other inflammatory bowel diseases (IBD)
+- The presence, severity, and possible complications of Crohn’s disease and other types of inflammatory bowel disease (IBD)

 - Inflammation (infections, vasculitis, radiation changes, etc.)